Room Selection 2019-2020: For New Students

 In your New Student On-Campus Housing application, students are asked to provide emergency contact information, housing and/or Living Learning Community Preferences.
 Once your On-Campus Housing application is complete, if interested, you will then be able to search for a roommate based on living preferences, or you can search for someone you met at FOCUS.
 Please note, if you do not request a roommate, you will be paired with an individual based on living preferences.

-Room assignments are made based on student housing deposit dates, with the earlier deposit date receiving higher priority.
-Once the list is arranged, students are then assigned to a room based on their housing and/or Living Learning Community Preferences.
 We try our best to place students in their top choice.
 However, due to space availability and hall popularity, we are not always able to assign students to their top choice.
 Click HERE to learn more about our halls.

 What halls do first-year students reside in?

 The three main halls that our first-year students reside in are Alumni Hall, Lankenau Hall, and Brandt Hall.
 Each hall has the same room layout.
 However, Brandt hall has movable furniture and carpet, while Alumni and Lankenau have built-in furniture and have sinks in the room.

 Transfer students are placed with their class cohort.
 Upper-class students generally reside in Beacon Hall, Guild/Memorial Hall, and Wehrenberg Hall.
 There is limited availability in our apartment-style options.
 We try our best to place residents based on preference and hall availability.

 When will I find out about my building and roommate assignments?

 Room assignment information will be sent via email in late-July.
 Along with your assignment, you will receive the name and contact information of your roommate(s) as well as information on move-in & check-in procedures.
 Room assignments will also be available through a student’s Housing Self-Service (accessible through DataVU).